Free Walking Tour Berlin

 Introduction to the Divided City

-After World War II, Germany was divided into four occupation zones by the Allied forces – the United States, the Soviet Union, France, and the United Kingdom.
-Berlin, located deep inside the Soviet zone, also became divided into four sectors.
+Following the II World War, Germany was divided into four zones of occupation by the Allies: the United States, the Soviet Union, France and United Kingdom.
+Berlin also was divided in to four sectors having situated itself deep inside the Soviet zone.

-The relationship between the Allied powers deteriorated, and in 1949, the Soviet Union established the German Democratic Republic (GDR), also known as East Germany, which included East Berlin.
+The relation between the Allied powers spiraled and in 1949 the Soviet union put up the German Democratic Republic [GDR, also referred as East Germany] which included East Berlin.

 Life in East Berlin